4 takeaways from Super Tuesday

 One of Haley's biggest arguments was that she was more electable, but Trump's voters didn't buy that.
 Exit polls Tuesday night bore that out again.
 In Virginia, for example, voters, by 20 points, said they thought Trump was more likely to beat Biden than Haley.
 And this is a state that, in theory, Haley should have had a shot in.
 She campaigned there, and this was an open primary – meaning anyone could vote in the GOP primary.
 (There is no party registration in Virginia.)

-Haley still has an opportunity here, but it depends on what she does in the coming days.
-Haley has a degree of leverage because significant majorities of her voters are continuing to tell exit pollsters that they will not support Trump in a general election.
+Even though Haley is expected to exit the race on Wednesday, significant majorities of her voters are continuing to tell exit pollsters that they will not support Trump in a general election.
 And they are the kinds of voters Trump needs to win in a general election – independents who are willing to vote for a Republican.

+That could mean that Trump could consider her for his vice president.
+Yes, it's still a possibility, though she has repeatedly said it is not an option for her, joking in a recent state of the race speech, "Some people used to say I was running because I really wanted to be vice president.
+I think I've pretty well settled that question."
+Trump has also said he would not choose her.

 3. A presidential election that feels like 2016 all over again.